 Summary : This cruise offers you the ideal introduction to Antarctica visiting prime sites along the Antarctic Peninsula and the neighboring South Shetland Islands.
-Take Zodiac excursions from the ship to explore bays, channels and landing sites each day.
-With wildlife viewing always a priority, you will visit penguin rookeries, scout for humpback and Minke whales and search for a number of the southern seal species, including the cunning leopard seal.
-Landing on the continent itself is a memorable highlight, where you’ll explore the iconic sights that make this one of the world’s most pristine, exotic and unforgettable natural environments.
+Take Zodiac excursions from the ship to explore bays, channels, and landing sites each day.
+With wildlife viewing always a priority, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of the southern seal species, including the cunning leopard seal.
+Landing on the continent itself is a memorable highlight, where you’ll explore the iconic sights that make this one of the world’s most pristine, exotic, and unforgettable natural environments.

-Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins
+Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins

-Just-Released Offer Save 30% per person
+Just-Released Offer Save 10% per person

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-This ship is NEW for the 2018-2019 season!
+NOTE: This ship is NEW for the 2019-2020 Antarctica season!
 As with any new vessel, we strongly suggest selecting a departure date at least six weeks after launch.
 Please ask for details.

 Mandatory Travel Insurance:

-All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 Stand Up Paddleboarding:

-Taken in small groups—on calm bays and harbors in good weather conditions—and accompanied by a Zodiac, your paddleboarding adventure can be booked in advance (limited availability), and after the first successful outing, will be offered via sign-up onboard ship on a first-come, first-served basis for any subsequent outings.
+Small groups explore calm waters in good weather conditions accompanied by a Zodiac.
+Stand up paddleboarding can be booked in advance (limited availability), and will be also be offered via sign-up onboard the ship on a first-come, first-served basis.

 *Emergency Evacuation Insurance:

 Emergency evacuation coverage to a maximum benefit per paying passenger of $500,000 is included in the cost of this expedition.
 Included coverage is applicable only while traveling with the shipping company between the first and last day of the expedition.
 Additional days of travel prior to the expedition and/or after the expedition, including pre- and post-packages/hotels/flights, purchased from the shipping company or from suppliers other than the shipping company, are not covered by the included emergency evacuation insurance.
-We strongly advise all passengers to purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.
+This shipping company strongly advises that all passengers purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.